Towards Finding Longer Proofs: Acknowledgments

 \section{Acknowledgments}

-Adri\'{a}n Csisz\'{a}rik and Zsolt Zombori were supported by the European Union, co-financed by the European Social Fund (EFOP-3.6.3-VEKOP-16-2017-00002), as well as by the Hungarian National Excellence Grant 2018-1.2.1-NKP-00008.
+Adri\'{a}n Csisz\'{a}rik and Zsolt Zombori were supported by the European Union, co-financed by the European Social Fund (EFOP-3.6.3-VEKOP-16-2017-00002), the Hungarian National Excellence Grant 2018-1.2.1-NKP-00008 and by the Hungarian Ministry of Innovation and Technology NRDI Office within the framework of the Artificial Intelligence National Laboratory Program.
 The work of Henryk Michalewski was supported by the Polish National Science Center grant UMO-2018/29/B/ST6/02959.
 Cezary Kaliszyk was supported by ERC grant no.\ 714034 \textit{SMART}.
 Josef Urban was supported by the \textit{AI4REASON} ERC Consolidator grant number 649043, and by the Czech project AI\&Reasoning CZ.02.1.01/0.0/0.0/15\_003/0000466 and the European Regional Development Fund.

 This research was supported by the PL-Grid Infrastructure.
 In particular, quantitative results of \flop reported in this paper were performed using the Prometheus supercomputer, located in the Academic Computer Center Cyfronet in the AGH University of Science and Technology in Kraków, Poland.